bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 30°
-- overcast clouds
+- light snow
-- 82% humidity
+- 83% humidity
-- 20 mph wind
+- 17 mph wind
-- 0.02 inches of precipitation in the past 24 hours
+- 0.01 inches of precipitation in the past 24 hours

 ## Temperature History